Vitreoretinal Surgery Fellowship Program

 ABOUT THE PROGRAM

 Delivering outstanding surgical training is a key focus of this fellowship.
-To that end, the fellow is expected to actively participate in surgical cases starting on day one.
-Fellows rapidly assume autonomy in the operating room and benefit from the diversity of surgical sites including an ambulatory surgery center (Byers Eye Institute), a level 1 trauma center (Stanford Hospital), a large children’s hospital (Lucile Packard Children’s Hospital), a flagship veterans hospital (Palo Alto VA Medical Center), and a major county hospital (Santa Clara Valley Medical Center).
+To that end, the fellow is expected to actively participate in surgical cases starting on day one, being trained on ReSIGHT, BIOM, Constellation and Stellaris.
+Fellows rapidly assume autonomy in the operating room and benefit from the diversity of surgical sites including an ambulatory surgery center (Byers Eye Institute), a level 1 trauma center (Stanford Hospital), a large children’s hospital (Lucile Packard Children’s Hospital), a flagship veterans hospital (Palo Alto VA Medical Center), a major county hospital (Santa Clara Valley Medical Center), and a high volume vitreoretinal service site (Palo Alto Medical Foundation).
 Our surgical volume is among the highest for academic fellowships, and our fellows have extensive exposure as primary surgeon to the most complicated cases.
 One of our key strengths is the breadth of training and experience of our faculty, which provides the fellows with a unique opportunity to learn a variety of surgical techniques and approaches.
 Our faculty have trained at some of the top programs in this country and around the world, including Bascom Palmer, Cole, Duke, Iowa, Jules Stein, Mass Eye & Ear, Moorfields, Stanford, and Wilmer.
 Our fellows graduate well-rounded, confident, and ready to handle the most challenging surgical cases that they will encounter during their careers.

 Additional highlights of our surgical training include: